zeroDivZero/notes-splunk/notes/2_data/1_add.md

 Receive data from external forwarder.

-## Source Type
+## Sourcetype

-If Splunk recognizes data, will assign pretrained source type.
+If Splunk recognizes data, will assign pretrained sourcetype.
 Can create custom ones.
 Can adjust settings like timestamp and delimiter.

-When saving custom type, need to select App context, which tells Splunk which app to apply source type to.
+When saving custom type, need to select app context, which tells Splunk which app to apply source type to.
 Choose `system` for system-wide availability.

 ## Input Settings